johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 - In Ouagadougou: associates of a vibrant, national youth movement, incorporating university students, graduates, post-graduates, office workers and other young people.

-Having established that a genuine spiritual dynamic was taking place, I asked Burkinabé associates how I might make my discipleship resources more accessible and useful.
-They requested that I establish a regular training program *and* form my teaching notes into textbooks that could accompany the teaching and be studied and used in trainees own contexts.
-To maximise the effectiveness of the books, particularly from a cultural perspective, I incorporated their development into a program of doctoral research.
+At each point, the feedback of participants and organisers was sought.
+It became clear from their responses that a significant spiritual dynamic was taking place.
+The teaching was reported to be motivational and spriritually challenging.
+To understand this better, I asked Burkinabé associates: how could the discipleship teaching be made more accessible and useful within Burkinabé contexts?

+Their answer was to propose the development of a "Train the Trainers" program, incorporating Maize Plant Discipleship teaching in a series of accessible handbooks.
+The books would be designed to accompany teaching presentations *and* to be studied and used by trainees in their own contexts.

 ## Doctoral research ##

-Between 2009 and 2013, I undertook doctoral research, guided by *Fuller School of Intercultural Studies*, with a view to analysing the practicality, relevance and accessibility of my discipleship training resource from an intercultural and scriptural perspective.
+In order to maximise effectiveness, from an intercultural perspective, I took the opportunity incorporate further development of the books within a program of doctoral research, directed by *Fuller School of Intercultural Studies*, between 2009 and 2013.

+This enabled me to consult Burkinabé leaders and learners on a wide range of concerns and questions relating to the appropriate biblical and practical formulation of discipleship and leadership training resources.

+In total, over seventy Burkinabé participants were consulted, drawn from members of the *Assemblée Evangélique de Pentecôte, Assemblée de Deus, Association Nationale pour la Traduction de la Bible et de l'Alphabetisation, Mouvement des Jeunes Serviteurs de Dieu* and *SIL*.

-My field research involved collecting data through survey questionnaires, group interviews and in-depth interviews.
-In total, over seventy Burkinabé participants were consulted, a significant number of whom were national and, or denominational leaders, with experience of and responsibility for leadership training and development.
+The research involved collecting opinions, views and information (data) through (i) survey questionnaires and group interviews, following prototypical seminars delivered to conferences in Léo and Ouagadougou and (ii) a number in-depth interviews conducted with national and, or denominational leaders—most of whom held responsibility for leadership training and development.
+This allowed a rich seam of data to be gathered for analysis.

 ### Findings ###

-Applying qualitative data analysis methods to my collected data revealed a number of significant findings or themes.
-Participants:
+Applying qualitative data-analysis to the collected data revealed a number of significant *findings*, or themes, relating to issues of discipleship, leadership training, theology, culture, intercultural relations and literacy.
+In particular, participants:

--  identified strongly with the concept of discipleship and a need to freshly embrace *holistic, disciple-forming practices*.[^fn15]
+- identified strongly with the concept of discipleship and a need to freshly embrace *holistic, disciple-forming practices*;[^fn13]

-- consistently validated the [missiological content] of my prototype training resource as *appropriate to Burkinabé contexts*, highlighting its biblical content, practical focus and cultural sensitivity.
+- consistently validated the [missiological content] of a prototype MPD training resource as *appropriate to Burkinabé contexts*, highlighting the value of biblical content, practical focus and cultural sensitivity;

-- affirmed the importance of incorporating graphical and analogical *illustrations* and adequate time for *reflection* and *discussion*.
+- affirmed the importance of incorporating graphical and analogical *illustrations* and alloted time for *reflection* and *discussion*;

-- expressed hunger for appropriate *literature*, to accompany leadership training, tailored to facilitate leaders working in oral contexts.
+- expressed desire for appropriate *literature*, tailored to facilitate leaders working in oral contexts;

-- identified the value of translating appropriate textbooks into minority African languages
+- identified the value of translating appropriate textbooks into minority African languages;

-- highlighted significant logistical challenges (e.g. licensing, promotion, cost, distribution).
+- highlighted significant logistical challenges relating to publication—e.g. licensing, promotion, cost and distribution.

-These data analysis findings were combined with contextual missiological study to define a set of *practical, relevant and accessible* attributes that could be applied to the formulation of training resources appropriate to Burkinabé leaders and learners.[^fn16]
+These analytical conclusions were used to define a set of *practical, relevant and accessible* attributes that could be applied to the formulation of training resources *appropriate to Burkinabé leaders and learners*.[^fn14]

 ### Practical ###